bachirica/ConfigMgr/Collections/Add-OperationalCollections/README.md

 ```
 .\Add-OperationalCollections.ps1 -SiteServer mysccmserver.mydomain.local -SiteCode PR1 -CollectionsXML .\OperationalCollections.xml -Maintain
 ```
-Creates the collections found in the XML.
-Already existing collections settings are corrected if they deviate from the XML definition
+Using the `-Maintain` parameter creates the collections found in the XML and already existing collections settings are corrected if they deviate from the XML definition